 nabi 2 full review

 Choosing a tablet for your child isn't easy.
 Do you go for an iPad mini Retina or another 'proper' tablet, or do you opt for a dedicated kids' tablet that's designed to be safe both in terms of hardware and software?
-See the best tablets of 2014.
+See the best tablets.

 For younger children, a dedicated children's tablet is usually the best choice.
 There are loads to choose between, but the nabi 2 stands out from the crowd.
 Google recently certified the tablet, which means it now has the Play Store (full of great apps for kids) and all of Google's other apps including Maps, Gmail, News and YouTube.
 As a bonus, it also got an update from the original Ice Cream Sandwich OS to Jelly Bean.See also: Group test: best tablets for children

 Although launched back in 2012, the nabi 2's quad-core nVidia Tegra 3 processor is still zippy enough to make it feel faster than most kids tablet - even today.